 One patient reported being cured of six years of abdominal distress by one two week course of Xifaxin

 Dr. Teitelbaum reports Xifaxan works very well in FM/CFS patients.
 Dr. Peterson, De De Meirleir and Dr. Myhill and probably many other ME/CFS practitioners use it to treat small intestine bacteria overgrowth (SIBO).

-Dr. Teitelbaum uses 400 mg 3x day for 7-10 days or, if the patient cannot afford the cost of the drug, neomycin.
-Xafaxan is not recommended for long-term because of the possibility of bacterial resistance developing.
+Xafaxan is not recommended for long-term use because of the possibility of bacterial resistance developing.

 Xafaxan (Rifaximin) is a short term but still expensive drug, not always covered by insurance.
 One patient with extreme gut issues reported spending over $800 on a two week trial.
 (The drug worked.)
 With Salix, the drug’s manufacturer getting FDA approval for hepatic encephalopathy recently, the drug is not expected to go generic for many years.
 The drug may be available in Canadian pharmacies but Canada has not approved the drug for sale.